-Immediately dangerous to life or health (IDLH) -An atmosphere that poses an immediate threat to life, would cause irreversible adverse health effects, or would impair an individual's ability to escape from a dangerous atmosphere.
+Immediately dangerous to life or health (IDLH)[:] [Any condition that poses a threat to life, could cause irreversible adverse health effects, or could interfere with an individual's ability to escape unaided from a confined space.]An atmosphere that poses an immediate threat to life, would cause irreversible adverse health effects, or would impair an individual's ability to escape from a dangerous atmosphere.

-Incipient stage fire - A fire which is in the initial or beginning stage and which can be controlled or extinguished by portable fire extinguishers, Class II standpipe or small hose systems without the need for protective clothing or breathing apparatus.
+Incipient stage fire - A fire which is in the initial or beginning stage and which can be controlled or extinguished by protable fire extinguishers, Class II standpipe or small hose systems without the need for protective clothing or breathing apparatus.